Children’s Faith Development

 Sunday Morning Overview

 Children are always welcome in worship!
 We love the joyful presence of little ones.
 If you and your child need a bit of space to move around, the East Room is available to listen to the service audio or join Rainbow Connections with your little one.
-We’re glad you’re here, however it works best for your family!”
+We’re glad you’re here, however, it works best for your family!”

 The Rainbow Connection

-Recommended for preschool and early elementary-aged children*
+Recommended for children ages 1-5*

 A central concept of Unitarian Universalism is the values congregations affirm and promote.
 These values enacted through a spiritual discipline of Love are Interdependence, Pluralism, Transformation, Justice, Generosity, and Equity.